manhnh97/discord-quests-notify/README.md

    - Verify SQLite database is not corrupted
    - Check disk space availability

+4. **Quest Detection Issues**
+   - If quests aren't detected as new after database changes, the sync logic has been fixed
+   - The system now properly detects new quests even after manual database modifications
+   - Use `cleanup_old_quests()` to sync with current API state

 ### Debug Mode
 Enable debug logging by modifying the logging level in `main.py`:

 ```python
 logger.setLevel(logging.DEBUG)
 ```

+### Alert System
+The system includes a built-in alert system that sends error notifications to Discord:
+- **Error Monitoring**: Automatically sends ERROR+ level logs to configured webhook
+- **Token Validation**: Alerts when Discord tokens are missing or invalid
+- **API Failures**: Notifies about authentication and API request failures
+- **Fallback Support**: Uses `WEBHOOK_URL` if `WEBHOOK_URL_ALERT` is not configured

 ## Contributing